mirsaeedi/Mailzory/README.md

 # Mailzor
 Mailzor helps you to send emails which are based on Razor templates.
-Mailzor is dependent on RazorEngine project for compiling your Razor templates and that means are limited to the power of RazorEngine in processing templates.
+Mailzor is dependent on RazorEngine project for compiling your Razor templates and that means you are limited to the power of RazorEngine for template processing.

 ## Install